Haervwe/open-webui-tools/README.md

     * Click the "+" button.
     * Copy the entire code of the respective `.py` file from this repository.
     * Paste the code into the text area in the Open WebUI interface.
-    * Provide a name and description (if needed), and save the tool.
+    * Provide a name and description , and save the tool.

 * **For Function Pipes (Planner Agent, arXiv Research MCTS Pipe, Multi Model Conversations) and Filters (Prompt Enhancer):**